PatriciaGauntt/BookNest/README.md

 ng e2e
 ```

 Angular CLI does not come with an end-to-end testing framework by default.
-You can choose one that suits your needs.
+You can choose one that suits your needs.--->

 ## Additional Resources

-For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.--->
+For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

 ### Backend Setup (Express App)